sigven/pcgr/docs/output.md

 PCGR can be run with either or both of the two input files present.

 __IMPORTANT NOTE__: Only the GRCh37 version of the human genome is currently supported.
+This is primarily due to the fact that a number of the clinical annotation sets are still only available with GRCh37 mapping.
+Offering support for GRCh38 will have priority in upcoming releases.

 #### VCF